 If beacon protection is enabled, transport the BIGTK and the BIGTK packet number (BIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.

+If WUR frame protection is negotiated, transport the WIGTK and the WIGTK packet number (WIPN) from the Authenticator to the Supplicant and install these values in the STA and, if not already installed, in the AP.

 Verify that the RSN capabilities negotiated are valid as defined in 9.4.2.24.4 (RSN capabilities).

 Confirm the cipher suite selection.

-Installing the PTK, and where applicable the GTK and, if management frame protection is negotiated, the IGTK, causes the MAC to encrypt and decrypt all subsequent MSDUs irrespective of their path through the controlled or uncontrolled ports .
+Installing the PTK, and where applicable the GTK and, if management frame protection is negotiated, the IGTK, causes the MAC to encrypt and decrypt all subsequent MSDUs irrespective of their path through the controlled or uncontrolled ports.
+Installing the PTK when WUR frame protection is negotiated also causes the MAC to integrity protect subsequent individually addressed WUR Wake-up frames at the AP or to validate subsequent individually addressed WUR Wake-up frames at the non-AP STA.
 Installing the BIGTK when beacon protection is enabled causes the MAC to integrity protect at the AP or validate subsequent Beacon frames at the non-AP STA.
+Installing the WIGTK when WUR frame protection is negotiated causes the MAC to integrity protect subsequent broadcast or group addressed WUR Wake-up frames at the AP or to validate subsequent broadcast or group addressed WUR Wake-up frames at the non-AP STA.

 …

-When management frame protection is negotiated, the Authenticator also uses the group key handshake with all associated STAs to change the IGTK, and BIGTK if beacon protection is enabled.
-The Authenticator encrypts the GTK, IGTK and BIGTK values in the EAPOL-Key frame as described in 12.7 (Keys and key distribution).
+When management frame protection is negotiated, the Authenticator also uses the group key handshake with all associated STAs to change the IGTK, BIGTK if beacon protection is enabled, and WIGTK if WUR frame protection is negotiated.
+The Authenticator encrypts the GTK, IGTK, BIGTK, and WIGTK values in the EAPOL-Key frame as described in 12.7 (Keys and key distribution).

 4.10.3.3 AKM operations with a password or PSK